UK VISAS, IMMIGRATION ADVICE & BRITISH CITIZENSHIP

-Family members can be included as above only if they currently hold dependent visas (for example, work permit dependant, Tier 1 dependant etc).
+Family members can be included as above only if they currently hold dependent visas (for example, Tier 1 Dependant etc).
 Spouses holding a separate 'main' visa, such as their own Tier 2 visa, cannot be included.

-Exception- Long Residence applications where each family member has to qualify and apply separately, i.e. dependants cannot be included (even a spouse and small children).
+Exception- Long Residence applications, based on 10 years, where each family member has to qualify and apply separately, i.e. dependants cannot be included (even a spouse and small children).

 Everyone applying for an ILR has to pass a Life in The UK Test, except those who are under 18 or over 65 y.o.
 Furthermore, there is a new requirement from 28 October 2013 to pass an approved English language test, in addition to passing a Life in The UK Test.
 English language requirement can also be met by providing certificate of a degree (minimum Bachelor level) which was taught in English while nationals of certain majority English-speaking countries are exempt (but still need a Life in the UK Test).

 1) Spouses and partners of British citizens and of UK permanent residents can apply after 2 years on a spouse/partner visa if he/she has the first Spouse/Partner visa issued before 9 July 2012.
 Those who had a first Spouse/Partner visa issued after 9 July 2012 then waiting time for an ILR will be 5 years (not 2 years), with the first applications in July 2017.